 An instrument appointing a proxy shall be in a form approved by the Council.

 46. Execution of Proxy Form

-An instrument appointing a proxy shall be signed by the appointor or his attorney.
+An instrument appointing a proxy shall be in writing and signed by the appointor or their attorney, or in an electronic form as determined by the Council.

 47. Delivery of Proxy Form